 Harriet Elphinstone Dick was a notable Melbourne personality in the latter part of the nineteenth century.
 She first came to public notice when she won many swimming races at the old St Kilda Baths in the 1870s, when she was in her 20s.

-Miss Dick lived at various times in Brighton, but also took up farming at Clayton, then on the very outskirts of Melbourne, with a female companion.
-The two were very firm in their decision not to allow any male animals on their farm.
+Miss Dick lived at various times in Carlton and Collingwood, but also took up farming at Upper Beaconsfield, on the very outskirts of Melbourne, with a female companion, Miss Alice Moon, who also was a partner in the gymnasium.

 Brought to you by the Australian Lesbian and Gay Archives